zachpino/comm-workshop-s18/week01/readme.md

 Let's compose a simple query of the ACS.

 For instance, we could attempt to find counts of those who live in the State of Illinois who graduated with STEM Bachelor degrees in 2016.
+Since we are interested in counts alone, the *Detail Tables* presentation is most appropriate.
 The "Example Call" descibes how to construct an API call, which looks like a standard web address.

 ```
 api.census.gov/data/2016/acs/acs1?get=NAME,B01001_001E&for=state:*&key=...